 Your presentation could be ineffective for a variety of reasons.
 Cluttered slides, too much or not enough information, confusing data visualization, and lack of preparation are all barriers to communication.

-Moreover, a poorly designed presentation simply won’t command attention.
+Moreover, a poorly designed presentation simply won’t command attention—especially if their virtual events.
 But the biggest issue with most presentations is a lack of narrative.

 Good presentations take time to put together.

 The slideshow needs to set a tone, introduce a narrative, and read like a story.
 And, once you have a well-crafted deck, you need to rehearse until you know your topic and the flow of your presentation like the back of your hand.

 Being able to deliver a well-designed, engaging presentation with the right cadence is the hallmark of a successful company conference.

 If there’s a reason you’re bringing everyone together in such a grandiose manner, you need to make sure the takeaway is deserving of the buildup.
 Putting on a spectacular conference only to end it with a clear lack of direction all but invalidates the entire event.

 It doesn’t matter what the takeaway is, it needs to be bold.